tyreelab/academic-kickstart/content/genealogy_research/profiles/marysillars1848.md

 [^23]: Mary's death record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - death registration # 1937/22339.

 ## Will
-In Mary's Will, she leaves her section in Makarewa to her adopted son (her grandson - son of Archibald & Jeannie Wilson) Archibald Sillars Wilson.[^24]
+In Mary's Will, she leaves her section in Makarewa to her adopted son (her grandson - son of Archibald & Jeannie Wilson) Archibald Sillars Wilson.[^24] For your poor eyes I have typed the hand written section and relevant typed section here:

+"I GIVE DEVISE AND BEQUEATH my Section at Cooper's Corner Makarewa aforesaid to my adopted son ARCHIBALD SILLARS WILSON absolutely and in the event of his predeceasing me then I GIVE DEVISE AND BEQUEATH the same to the lawful issue of the said Archibald  Sillars Wilson in equal shares share and share alike and in the default(?) of lawful issue of the said Archibald Sillars Wilson I give devise and bequeath the same to Jeannie Sillars McCullan and her children Jean, Mary, and Nancy(?)in equal shares AND as to the whole of my personal property and the residue of my real property I GIVE DEVISE AND BEQUEATH the same to my daughter Catherine McSporran Wilson absolutely.".
+I'm not sure who this Jeannie Sillars MCullan is, possibly a sister or cousin (via the Barbara & Archibald Sillars' with whom she stayed before marriage?).

 {{< figure library="true" src="marywilsonwill.jpg" title="Mary's Will" lightbox="true" >}}
 [^24]: Mary's Will - "New Zealand, Archives New Zealand, Probate Records, 1843-1998," database with images, FamilySearch (https://familysearch.org/ark:/61903/3:1:3Q9M-CSZC-P2Z6?cc=1865481&wc=4B25-FV1%3A1589633471%2C1590063119 : 21 February 2019), Invercargill Court > Probate records 1933 P141/33-P211/33 > images 378-388 of 1140; Archives New Zealand, Auckland Regional Office.
 Record 164 of 1922.